Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation

-In most of the past research in PAT, simplified mathematical models have been used as the model for light propagation, mainly due to the fact that the radiative transport model~\eqref{EQ:RTE} is a phase-space model and is therefore computationally expensive to solve.
-The diffusion approximation to RTE, see~\eqref{EQ:Diff}, is the most commonly-used replacement model~\cite{BaUh-IP10,CoTaAr-CM11}.
-While the diffusion approximation is much simpler for mathematical analysis and computational solution, it often suffers in terms of accuracy, especially in regions close to the source locations, a phenomenon that has been addressed extensively in the literature of optical tomography~\cite{Arridge-IP99,GuWaKiKo-OR03,TaVaKoArKa-PMB05}, as well as PAT~\cite{TaCoKaAr-IP12}.
+Due to the fact that the radiative transport model~\eqref{EQ:RTE} is computationally expensive to solve, simplified mathematical models are often preferred as the model for light propagation in PAT.
+The diffusion approximation to RTE, see~\eqref{EQ:Diff}, is the most commonly-used replacement model~\cite{BaUh-IP10,BaRe-IP11,Zemp-AO10}.
+While the diffusion approximation is much simpler for mathematical analysis and computational solution, it often suffers in terms of accuracy, especially in regions close to the source locations, a phenomenon that has been addressed extensively in the literature of optical tomography~\cite{Arridge-IP99,TaVaKoArKa-PMB05}, as well as PAT~\cite{TaCoKaAr-IP12}.
 In this work, we study the PAT inverse problem with the simplified $P_2$ equations~\cite{AdLa-PNE02,LaThKlSeGo-JCP02}, a more sophisticated approximation than the classical diffusion model to the radiative transport equation, as the model of light propagation.
 We show numerically that image reconstructions based on the simplified $P_2$ model, while computationally less expensive than RTE-based reconstructions, can be more accurate than those based on the classical diffusion model under right circumstances.

 We make the following general assumptions in the rest of the paper:

 ($\cA$-i) the domain $\Omega$ is simply-connected with smooth boundary $\partial\Omega$; ($\cA$-ii) the physical coefficients $(c, \Xi, \sigma_a, \sigma_s)$ are positive and bounded in the sense that $0<\underline{\alpha} \le c, \Xi, \sigma_a, \sigma_s \le \overline{\alpha} <\infty$ for some positive constants $\underline{\alpha}$ and $\overline{\alpha}$; ($\cA$-iii) the ultrasound speed function $c(\bx)$ and the Gr\"uneisen coefficient $\Xi(\bx)$ are smooth in $\Omega$; and ($\cA$-iv) the values of the coefficients are known on the boundary $\partial\Omega$.